 - Make sure they are long-term investors.
 They are owners of stock and bonds, they do not rent them.

 In Canada, every time a portfolio is sold and bought, taxes are triggered on those transactions outside of RRSPs.
-A low turnover in a portfolio translates into lower fund expense ratios, lower taxes and at the end of the day more money in your pocket.
+Low turnover in a portfolio translates into lower fund expense ratios, lower taxes and at the end of the day more money in your pocket.

-As Warren Buffett says when it comes to company's in his portfolio that “our favourite holding period is forever.”
+As Warren Buffett says when it comes to company’s in his portfolio that “our favorite holding period is forever.”